 UofL Laser Labs

 The goal of the ultrafast spectroscopy study in the Liu Group, which is carried out in the Ultrafast Laser Facility in the Conn Center for Renewable Energy Research, is to contribute to the advancement of renewable energy science and technology through basic spectroscopic studies.
-Currently, our research efforts are focused on the characterization of solar cell materials and understanding the fundamental photoinduced processes in the materials and their interfaces, which are essential to their functions and applications.
+Femtosecond transient absorption (TA) spectroscopy and time-resolved photoluminescence spectroscopy are used in out lab.
+Currently, our research efforts are focused on the characterization of solar cell materials, especially nanostructures and polymers, and understanding the fundamental photoinduced processes in the materials and their interfaces, which are essential to their functions and applications.

 Group Photo (01/06/2015)

 Molecular Physics is fun!